Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Exponential networks

 \chapter{Exponential networks}

-Exponential networks were introduced by Eager, Selmani and Walcher in \cite{ESW2017} to study framed BPS B-branes on toric affine Calabi--Yau threefolds $X$ in the context of local mirror symmetry, extending the construction of spectral networks in $4d$ $\mathcal N=2$ gauge theories and the methods pioneered by Klemm, Lerche, Mayr, Wafa and Warner in \cite{Klemm:1996bj}.
-The study of special Lagrangians in the mirror $Y$ of $X$ reduces to the study of calibrated Lagrangian cycles in the so-called mirror curve $\Sigma$, which is an algebraic curve in $(\mathbb{C}^*)^2$.
-After choosing a projection $\pi\colon\Sigma \to \mathbb{C}^*$, one studies saddles on $\mathbb{C}^*$ corresponding to images of the calibrated cycles in $\Sigma$ under the projection map $\pi$.
+\abstract{Exponential networks were introduced in \cite{ESW2017} by Eager, Selmani, and Walcher as a tool to study (framed) BPS B-branes on toric affine Calabi–Yau threefolds $X$, extending both the construction of spectral networks in $4d$ $\mathcal N=2$ gauge theories and the geometric approach to BPS states pioneered in \cite{Klemm:1996bj}.
+By mirror symmetry, BPS B-branes on $X$, i.e. \emph{coherent sheaves} on $X$, correspond to \emph{special Lagrangian submanifolds} in the mirror $Y$ of $X$.
+In the framework of local mirror symmetry, this correspondence reduces further to the study of calibrated Lagrangian cycles in the \emph{mirror curve} $\Sigma \subset (\mathbb{C}^*)^2$ of $X$.
+Upon choosing a projection $\pi \colon \Sigma \to \mathbb{C}^*$, one then studies saddle trajectories on $\mathbb{C}^*$, arising as the images under $\pi$ of calibrated cycles in $\Sigma$.
+It is precisely in this setting that exponential networks emerge.}

+Exponential networks have been further developed by Banerjee, Longhi, and Romo in a series of papers \cite{BLR1, BLR3, BLR2, BLR4}; further recent developments in this direction include \cite{AHT, DeLo1, DeLo2, GHN}.
+We also refer to \cite{BRSW} for a most recent bibliographical overview on the topic.